mwittig/pimatic-plugin-commons/API.md

 Cancel a scheduled update.

-## scheduleUpdate(func, interval)
+## scheduleUpdate(func, interval, [...])

 Schedule an update.
-The given member function of the device
+The given member function of the device is called after 'interval' milliseconds.
+Repeated call will
-            is called after 'interval' milliseconds.
-Repeated call will remove any previous schedule.
+            remove any previous schedule.

 ### Params:

 * **Function** *func* - update function to be called
 * **Number** *interval* - interval in milliseconds
+* *[...]* - additional parameters which are passed through to the function specified by func once the timer expires

 ## normalize(value, lowerRange, [upperRange])